UWindsor-AI-Club/tutorbot-bootcamp/README.md

 2. Click the environment called ".venv" (You might have to click python environments first)
 3. Read through and make sure to complete the part that says "activity"

+> Note: If you are unable to complete the activities, continue to the next steps and write a comment in the pull request

 ### After Completing Bootcamp
 1. Open terminal and go to the repo directory